nightling21/channel-chain/README.md

 **Advantage**: Less overhead.
 Much faster setup.
 Very little communication needed from your part.
 **Disadvantage**: No rebalancing.

+Additionally, there is the privacy benefit of not needing to link your Telegram account to your LN node.
+It's much easier to create anonymous GitHub accounts than Telegram accounts, because of the phone number verification.

 ### PR template:
 ```
 Property | Value